krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     is in the same format as those used by the **pkinit_cert_match** option in :ref:`krb5.conf(5)`.
 (New in release 1.16.)

+**optional_pac_tkt_chksum**
+    Boolean value defining the behavior of the KDC in case an expected ticket checksum signed with one of this principal keys is not present in the PAC.
+This is typically the case for TGT or cross-realm TGT principals when processing S4U2Proxy requests.
+    (New in release ...)

 This command requires the **modify** privilege.

 Alias: **setstr**